butaixianran/Blender-Vmd-Retargeting/README.md

 * Select model type
 * Check which part you'd like to import
 * If this vmd motion doesn't use IK, then uncheck IK
-* **Make sure** your active armature is your Daz or CC3 model, click "Execute", done.
+* **Make sure** your active armature is your Daz or CC model, click "Execute", done.

 Each part will be an action wrapped into a strip on a track, in NLA (Nonlinear Animation).
 So, it won't mess up your timeline, and you can move or delete them like clips.